Isaiah: In Islam

-Illustration of a 1585-1590 Ottoman manuscript depicting the victorious Islamic prophet Ishaya kneeling in prayer as he defeats Sennacherib.
+Illustration of a 1585-1590 Ottoman manuscript depicting the victorious Islamic prophet Isha'ya kneeling in prayer as he defeats Sennacherib.

 Isaiah (إِشَعْيَاء) is not mentioned by name in the Quran or the Hadith, but appears frequently as a prophet in Muslim sources such as the qiṣaṣ al-anbiyāʾ and various tafsirs.
 Al-Tabari (310/923) provides the typical accounts for Islamic traditions regarding Isaiah.
 He is listed among the prophets in the book of salawat Dalail al-Khayrat.
 He is further mentioned and accepted as a prophet by other Islamic scholars such as ibn Kathir, Abu Ishaq al-Tha'labi and al-Kisa'i and also modern scholars such as Muhammad Asad and Abdullah Yusuf Ali.

 According to Muslim scholars, Isaiah prophesied the coming of Jesus and Muhammad, although the claim is disputed by other religious scholars.
 Isaiah's narrative in Islamic literature can be divided into three sections.
-The first establishes Isaiah as a prophet of Judea during the reign of Hezekiah; the second relates Isaiah's actions during the siege of Jerusalem in 597 BC by Sennacherib; and the third warns the nation of coming doom.
+The first establishes Isaiah as an Israelite prophet of Judea during the reign of Hezekiah; the second relates Isaiah's actions during the siege of Jerusalem in 597 BC by Sennacherib; and the third warns the nation of coming doom.
 Paralleling the Hebrew Bible, Islamic tradition states that Hezekiah was king in Jerusalem during Isaiah's time.
 Hezekiah heard and obeyed Isaiah's advice, but could not quell the turbulence in Israel.
 This tradition maintains that Hezekiah was a righteous man and that the turbulence worsened after him.
 After the death of the king, Isaiah told the people not to forsake God, and warned Israel to cease from its persistent sin and disobedience.
 Muslim tradition maintains that the unrighteous of Judea in their anger sought to kill Isaiah.

 In a death resembling the one found in Lives of the Prophets, Muslim exegesis recounts Isaiah's martyrdom by Israelites sawing him asunder.

 In the courts of al-Ma'mun, the seventh Abbasid caliph, Ali al-Ridha, the great-grandson of Muhammad and prominent scholar of his era, was questioned by the Exilarch to prove through the Torah that both Jesus and Muhammad were prophets.
 Among his several proofs, al-Ridha references the Book of Isaiah, stating "Sha'ya (Isaiah), the Prophet, said in the Torah concerning what you and your companions say 'I have seen two riders to whom (He) illuminated earth.
 One of them was on a donkey and the other was on a camel.
 Who is the rider of the donkey, and who is the rider of the camel?'"
 The Exilarch was unable to answer with certainty.
 Al-Ridha goes on to state that "As for the rider of the donkey, he is 'Isa (Jesus); and as for the rider of the camel, he is Muhammad, may Allah bless him and his family.
 Do you deny that this (statement) is in the Torah?"
 The Rabbi responds "No, I do not deny it."